 Another easy mistake to make is dropping in acronyms to what you say – they might make sense to you and your specific colleagues but they could mean something very different in another industry or even department.

 While it’s true that people in business roles sometimes can’t see the problem or the ‘wood for the trees’ with what they say, it’s important to remember that using technical language is likely to be a barrier to others understanding us.
+Perhaps even worse, it can stop people relating to you and prevent the connection with your audience that you need to have to build a relationship.
+Put simply, if you want to have human interactions, you have to speak and communicate like a human, not a corporate robot.

 The problem seems to be getting worse as well, perhaps due to the importance of technology and the huge, rapid growth that industry has had, people are often left scratching their heads wondering what they’re actually being told.
-It’s such a real issue that even Google have even created a tech term translator; https://www.engadget.com/2017/03/14/sideways-dictionary-simplifies-tech-jargon-for-the-masses/
+It’s such a real issue that even Google have even created a tech term translator.

 What can you do to fix the problem?

 Firstly; if you use jargon and acronyms all the time – stop it!
-Secondly; look at the words you use in presentations, pitches and press releases – would someone outside your own role really understand all of what you’re saying?
+Secondly; look at the words you use in presentations, pitches and press releases – would someone outside your own role or team really understand all of what you’re saying?

 Apply a filter to your future writing and presentations to judge whether you need to rewrite or reword what you want to get across.